SeattleDave.com

 Seattle Central Library

-The Central Library is free, dry, architecturally interesting, and easy to visit between downtown, Pioneer Square, and Pike Place Market.
-It is not a full-day attraction, but it is an excellent 30- to 60-minute stop when the rain picks up.
+The Seattle Central Library is free, dry, architecturally memorable, and easy to fit between Pike Place Market, downtown hotels, Pioneer Square, and Seattle Art Museum.
+It is not a full-day attraction, but it is an excellent 30- to 60-minute stop during heavy rain.
+The upper levels and angular interior make it more interesting than a normal library visit.
+It works well on a downtown walking route when the forecast is unreliable.

 Ferry to Bainbridge Island